locationtech/geomesa/docs/user/cli/export.rst

-``--hints``                Query hints used to modify the query ``--gzip``                 Level of gzip compression to use for output, from 1-9 ``--no-header``            Don't export the type header, for CSV and TSV formats ``--suppress-empty``       If no features are converted, don't write any headers or other output ``--force``                Force execution without prompt
+``--hints``                Query hints used to modify the query ``--gzip``                 Level of gzip compression to use for output, from 1-9 ``--no-header``            Don't export the type header, for CSV and TSV formats ``--src-list``             Input files are text files with lists of files, one per line, to ingest ``--suppress-empty``       If no features are converted, don't write any headers or other output ``--force``                Force execution without prompt
 ========================== ===================================================================================